So, you’ve made your millions, and now you want to know how to cash out Bitcoin? Well, this guide will tell you everything you need to know!

 There is also a rating system like eBay, where you can leave feedback for the buyer or seller.
 This helps you to remain safe when choosing a buyer.
 If you are a beginner, I only recommend selling to buyers who have 100% positive feedback.

-Local Bitcoins allows you to stay anonymous too.
+Local Bitcoins allows you to stay anonymous, too (when choosing such payment methods as web money or gift vouchers), especially if you also use a reliable and safe VPN to secure your connection.
 However, some sellers decide to ask new buyers (those who have no feedback) to supply identification.

-Here’s a step-by-step guide on how to cash out Bitcoin using a peer-to-peer exchange:
+Here’s a step-by-step guide on how to turn Bitcoin into cash using a peer-to-peer exchange:

-- Your buyer will then receive a notification to say that you would like to sell your Bitcoins to them.
-Once they accept, you will then send your Bitcoins to the LocalBitcoins escrow (we explained an escrow earlier, remember?).
+8. Your buyer will then receive a notification to say that you would like to sell your Bitcoins to them.
+Once they accept, you will then send your Bitcoins to the LocalBitcoins escrow (I explained an escrow earlier, remember?).
 So, the buyer will not receive your Bitcoins until they have paid you, and you confirm they have done so.

-- The buyer should contact you to let you know that the funds have been sent.
-Check that the funds have arrived in your PayPal, then click on Payment Received and your finished.
+9. The buyer should contact you to let you know that the funds have been sent.
+Check that the funds have arrived in your PayPal, then click on Payment Received, and you're finished.

 Congratulations!
 You now know how to cash out Bitcoin using a P2P exchange.

-Once you become more experienced on Local Bitcoins, you can practice selling using the different payment methods.
+Once you become more experienced with Local Bitcoins, you can practice selling using different payment methods.
 The good thing is, some payment methods allow you to sell your Bitcoins at a higher price — so it’s worth getting used to.

 It is also a good idea to set up an advertisement.
 Even though it will cost you 1% in fees, you can set up your own price and choose your own payment method.
 In this case, you will receive a notification from buyers when they want to buy from you.